Thinkful-Ed/thingful-server/md/ASSIGNMENT.md

         The GET /api/things/:thing_id/reviews
         The POST /api/reviews endpoint (automatically assign a user_id)
     PrivateRoute:
+        If a user tries to view reviews for a thing, they should be redirected to the login form page.
+    PublicOnlyRoute:
         If a user attempts to view the login form when they're already logged in, they should be redirected to the thing list page.
-        If a user tries to view reviews for a thing, they should be redirected to the login form page.

     The thingful-client should store the base64 encoded credentials when the login form is submitted.
     The base64 encoded credentials should be sent in requests to protected endpoints.